open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 }
 ```

-The resouce object should implement the following interface, so that we can get the `resourceID` with `GetUID` function
+The resource object should implement the following interface, so that we can get the `resourceID` with `GetUID` function
 and get the `resourceVersion` with `GetResourceVersion` function.

 ```golang